 The Software team gives the submarine life, creating the artificial intelligence, computer vision, and software interface modules that allow the robot to see, sense, and move.
 We use Robot Operating System (ROS), Python, and C/C++ for our controls.

-The Business & Administration team manages the project from a high level: contacting companies for sponsorships, maintaining social media accounts, managing project organization and structure, and assisting the other teams with outreach and contact.
+The Business & Operations team manages the project from a high level: contacting companies for sponsorships, maintaining social media accounts, managing project organization and water tests, and assisting the other teams with outreach and contact.

 All meetings are in the Solarium (Chung 221)